nikokeefe/WpTitleEditApp/README.md

 # WpTitleEditApp
 Grabs posts from specified WP site and edits their titles

-Uses WP REST api and JWT Authentication
+Uses WP REST API and JWT Authentication

 From Wordpress REST API: Authentication course on Lynda.com